 1 "If you will return, O Israel," says the LORD, "return to me.
-And if you will put away your abominations out of my sight, then you shall not remove.
+And if you will put away your abominations out of my sight and not wander,

-2 And you shall swear, 'The LORD lives,' in truth, in judgment, and in righteousness.
+2 Then you shall swear, 'The LORD lives,' in truth, in judgment, and in righteousness.
 And the nations shall bless themselves in him, and in him they shall glory."

 3 For thus says the LORD to the men of Judah and Jerusalem: "Break up your fallow ground and do not sow among thorns.